 The medical and drug trend rate assumptions were updated to reflect more recent experience and a change in expected per capita health claims to reflect more recent information as of the measurement date.
-These changes decreased the liability by 2.57%.
+These changes increased the liability by 8.2 percent.